Launch Recite Me assistive technology

 Assured shorthold tenancies

-A common form of tenancy is an assured shorthold tenancy for a fixed term (such as 6 months).
+A common form of tenancy was an assured shorthold tenancy (AST) for a fixed term such as 6 months.

-A tenant with a fixed-term tenancy of 6 months or more holds a material interest and if they vacate before the end of their tenancy, they will be liable for the council tax until their tenancy end-date.
+A tenant with a fixed-term tenancy of 6 months or more held a material interest and if they vacated before the end of their tenancy, they were liable for the council tax empty charge until their tenancy end-date.

-If a tenant remains in the property after the expiry of the 6 months (in the absence of any provision in the original contract or a new contract being entered into), then the tenancy automatically reverts to a statutory periodic tenancy.
+If a tenant remained in the property after the expiry of the 6 months (in the absence of any provision in the original contract to the contrary or a new contract having been entered into), then the AST automatically reverted to a statutory periodic tenancy.

 Statutory periodic tenancies

-If a tenant reverts to a statutory periodic tenancy this starts a new contract, and if the rent is paid calendar monthly, then the contract runs on a month-by-month basis.
+If a tenancy reverted to a statutory periodic tenancy this started a new contract, and if the rent was paid calendar monthly, then the contract ran on a month-by-month basis.

-A tenant with a month-by-month statutory periodic tenancy does not have a material interest in the property, so they are only liable for council tax while they are living in the property.
-Once they vacate, the landlord will be responsible for the council tax empty charge.
+A tenant with a month-by-month statutory periodic tenancy did not have a material interest in the property, so they were only liable for council tax while they were living in the property.
+Once they vacated, the landlord was responsible for the council tax empty charge.

 Contractual periodic tenancy

-Instead of a statutory periodic tenancy, landlords can make clear in the original tenancy agreement that the tenancy will become a contractual periodic tenancy after the fixed period.
+Instead of a statutory periodic tenancy, landlords could make clear in the original tenancy agreement that the tenancy would become a contractual periodic tenancy after the fixed period.

-This means the tenant continues to have a material interest in the property as the extension is treated as a continuation of the original contract.
+This meant the tenant continued to have a material interest in the property as the extension was treated as a continuation of the original contract.

 Case law